 Our trusts and estate planning expertise

 We have decades of experience helping clients all over England and Wales to use trusts as part of their estate planning.
-This has given us a deep expertise in all of the issues involved in setting up and managing trusts, meaning we can help you to successfully navigate even the most complex issues.
+This has given us strong expertise in all of the issues involved in setting up and managing trusts, meaning we can help you successfully navigate even the most complex issues.

 Our team includes members of the Society of Trust and Estate Practitioners (STEP), with several of us holding the STEP Advanced Certificate in advising vulnerable clients.
 This means that, no matter your needs, we can provide the sensitive, expert advice and support to match your circumstances.

 Barcan+Kirby is Lexcel accredited by the Law Society, reflecting the strength of our practice management and customer care, and we are independently regulated by the Solicitors Regulation Authority (SRA).

 Contact our trusts and estate planning lawyers in Bristol

-Our highly experienced estate planning solicitors are here to help with all trust-related queries for people in Bristol, South Gloucestershire and across England and Wales.
+Our highly experienced trusts solicitors are here to help with all trust-related queries for people in Bristol, South Gloucestershire and across England and Wales.